Scope of Practice

 • When a kinesiologist may accept delegation of a Controlled Act from another regulated health care professional in Ontario.

-Registered Kinesiologists may wish to consider the following when determining whether a given modality, treatment, care or service might be appropriate for your patient(s)/client(s):
+Registered Kinesiologists must consider the following when determining whether a given modality, treatment, care or service might be appropriate for your patient(s)/client(s):

 • Does it fall within the scope of kinesiology practice as defined in the Kinesiology Act, 2007?